cchanse/udacity-optimization-project/README.md

 * Declare the pizzasDiv variable outside the loop, so DOM call is made only once
 * Save the array length for updatePositions(), which is part of the condition statement, in a local variable, so the array's length property is not accessed to check its value at each iteration
 * Calculate the number of rows needed for sliding pizzas using the height property of the screen
-* Declare the elem variable (var elem;) in the initialisation of the for-loop to prevent it from being created every time the loop is executed.
+* Declare the elem variable (var elem;) in the initialisation of the for-loop to prevent it from being created every time the loop is executed
+* Since document.getElementById() Web API call is faster, use it for #movingPizzas1 and move this DOM call outside the for statement and save it into a local variable

 ### Build Tools and Run Instructions